 The mission of Pinchina is to positively influence the overall development of evolving communities.
 Our urban planning, community engagement, and policy-based research offerings will facilitate the development of communities that are well-planned for – while the leadership, technical assistance and consultation we provide will empower local stakeholders to take ownership of the present and future wellbeing of their communities.

 What Makes Us Different

 Pinchina delivers culturally relevant and locally appropriate planning and policy-based solutions to the communities and stakeholders that we serve.
 In the face of rapid urbanization worldwide, growing socioeconomic inequalities, and varying governance capacities, we work closely with government entities, community organizations and others to equip communities in evolving from where they are to where they can be.

 Why We Are Needed

-In the face of rapid urbanization worldwide, too many communities continue to exist at the margins of our societies and the need to address this calls for bold and competent advocates who are willing to take a stand on their behalf.
+Too many communities continue to exist at the margins of our global societies and the need to address this calls for bold and competent advocates who are willing to take a stand on their behalf.
 Pinchina is such an advocate, ensuring that the perspectives of the most vulnerable among us are squarely situated at the forefront of urban planning, community development and policymaking processes.